Faheem41/Private-Function-in-Python/README.md

 <p>
 <h2>Understanding the code</h2>
-Have a look at the <a href="https://github.com/Faheem41/Private-Function-in-Python/blob/main/src/main.py" rel="noreferrer">private.py</a> file, the documentation of the code, along with how the code is working is given inside the source code.
+Have a look at the <a href="https://github.com/Faheem41/Private-Function-in-Python/blob/main/src/main.py" rel="noreferrer">private.py</a> file; the documentation of the code, along with how the code is working is given inside the source code.
 </p>

 <p>
 <h2>Sample Code</h2>
-Go through <a href="https://github.com/Faheem41/Private-Function-in-Python/tree/main/sample" rel="noreferrer">the demo code example</a> to completely understand the code.
+Go through <a href="https://github.com/Faheem41/Private-Function-in-Python/tree/main/sample" rel="noreferrer">the demo code</a> to completely understand the insights of the source.
 </p>